hackclub/hackclub/workshops/pixel_art_pad/README.md

 #### Function to draw upon mouse click

-The below function can be used for paiting the tile with the selected color when the left mouse button is clicked.
+We need to create a function called draw().
+This function is used to fill a tile with the seletected color.

 ```java
 void draw()
 {
   for (int a = 0; a < grid.length; ++a)